 Staying at RV parks and campgrounds adds up fast, especially on long trips.

 That’s why many RVers and vandwellers turn to boondocking to save money.
-Although I prefer free dispersed camping on public land like National Forests and BLM land, it’s good to know that free overnight parking camping is available – and legal – in many store parking lots.
+Although I personally prefer dispersed camping in National Forests and on BLM land, it’s good to know that free overnight parking camping is available – and legal – in many store parking lots as a backup.

 Stores that Offer Free Overnight RV Parking

 Just because store policy allows overnight parking, doesn’t mean local ordinances do.